 - Charles E. Schell-Fifth/Third Bank Trustee No-Interest Loan

 - Paul J. Kessler, III Interest-Free Loan

 Certain restrictions apply and not all students are eligible.
 Please contact the Financial Aid Office for more information.

-Mercy College of Ohio also participates in the Federal Work- Study Program.
-This program provides jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
+Mercy College of Ohio also participates in the Federal Work-Study Program.
+This program provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work and work related to your course of study.

 You may work on campus for the College or off campus for a private nonprofit organization, and the work you perform must be in the public interest.
 The amount you earn can’t exceed your total Federal Work-Study award.
-To apply, visit the financial aid office to complete a job application.
+To apply, please complete the job application found on the financial aid forms page.